 However there are other offences that are included in the Disciplinary Code.

-The Registrar of UCL has the responsibility for dealing with disciplinary matters referred to them.
-Authority to refer a matter to the Discipline Committee rests with the Registrar.
+The Executive Director of Student Services and Registrar of UCL has the responsibility for dealing with disciplinary matters referred to them.
+Authority to refer a matter to the Discipline Committee rests with the Executive Director of Student Services and Registrar.

 Where a disciplinary offence is also subject to a criminal investigation, UCL may suspend the disciplinary process until the criminal investigation and legal proceedings have been concluded.